 KeePass is not a cloud-based service, but you can easily use a cloud service with KeePass.
 Popular cloud storage service Dropbox works great, letting you store your password database on Dropbox and access it anywhere, and the best part is that they are both free!
 Dropbox recently added a two-factor identification security measure that will send a temporary password to your cell phone to access your account.
 If you combine KeePass and Dropbox, you are essentially adding an additional level of security for your passwords, this serves as an effective hacker deterrent.
 (We’ll write a tutorial for that in upcoming weeks!)

 Even with these three solutions, there is still the risk of having your passwords compromised if your laptop or device is stolen.
-There are security solutions available for this as well, we will save this for part 3, or you could call PACE Technical Services at 905.763.7896, and we would be happy to discuss with you the security solutions that will work best for the unique needs of your business.
+There are security solutions available for this as well, we will save this for part 3, or you could book a meeting or call PACE Technical Services at 905.763.7896, and we would be happy to discuss with you the security solutions that will work best for the unique needs of your business.